 - an apology;

 - a practical action to correct the problem;

 - and/or a financial award (subject to our limits).

 We may also give feedback or recommendations to the accredited business so that it can avoid similar problems happening again.

-If you reject our decision you lose the right to the resolution we have offered, but you retain your right to take your complaint elsewhere, such as the courts.
+If you reject our decision you lose the right to the resolution we have offered, but you are able to take your complaint elsewhere, such as the courts.

 The Motor Ombudsman can issue penalty points to businesses that fail to comply with The Code of Practice or do not engage in the dispute resolution process.

-The Motor Ombudsman is fully impartial and represents accredited businesses and consumers in equal measure, and listens to both sides to deliver consistently fair outcomes.
+The Motor Ombudsman is fully impartial and listens to both sides to deliver consistently fair outcomes.

-To ensure total impartiality, and that all enquiries, requests for information and cases have been handled correctly, The Motor Ombudsman is overseen by the Chartered Trading Standards Institute’s Consumer Codes Approval Scheme, the Independent Compliance Assessment Panel (ICAP) and a board of Non-Executive Directors, where the majority are from a non-automotive background.
+To ensure total impartiality, and that all enquiries, requests for information and cases have been handled correctly, The Motor Ombudsman’s four Codes of Practice are overseen by the Chartered Trading Standards Institute’s Consumer Codes Approval Scheme and The Motor Ombudsman is monitored by the Independent Compliance Assessment Panel (ICAP), the Chartered Trading Standards Institute as our approver for providing ADR and a board of directors, where the majority are from a non-automotive background.